hvasbath/beat/docs/faq.rst

 |
 | **2.
 Theano MKL support**

-RuntimeError: To use MKL 2018 with Theano you MUST set "MKL_THREADING_LAYER=GNU" in your environement.
+RuntimeError: To use MKL 2018 with Theano you MUST set "MKL_THREADING_LAYER=GNU" in your environment.

 | add
 | export MKL_THREADING_LAYER=GNU